 The front cover (1) is the right panel of the first page and the back cover (2) is the left panel of the first page.
 Both panels have the same width.

-Trifolds are commonly used for marketing events, services or products.
+Trifolds are commonly used for marketing events, services, or products.
 The panels fold in on each other to form the finished size.
 The three panels do not have the same width since you need to compensate for the thickness of the paper in the fold and tolerances of the folding machine.
-For a 8.5″ x 11″ tri‑fold brochure or pamphlet, one approach is to make part 3 which folds to the inside 3.625″ wide while the 2 other panels are 3.688″ wide.
-Some printers recommend to make panel 2 a bit less wide than panel 1.
+For an 8.5″ x 11″ tri‑fold brochure or pamphlet, one approach is to make part 3 which folds to the inside 3.625″ wide while the 2 other panels are 3.688″ wide.
+Some printers recommend making panel 2 a bit less wide than panel 1.
 For users of the metric system, for example, an A4 page which is 297mm wide is often folded like this: panel 3 is 98 mm wide, panel 2 measures 99 mm and the front panel 1 is 100 mm wide.

 You can use the guides in an application like InDesign to visualize this during the design of the document.
 Keep in mind that panel 2 is the back cover.
-The user first sees the front cover (panel 1) and then upon opening panel 3 so these two panel should have a matching or consistent style.
+The user first sees the front cover (panel 1) and then upon opening panel 3 so these two panels should have a matching or consistent style.

-This is a 6 panel accordion fold.
+This is a 6-panel accordion fold.
 Each fold opens in the opposite direction to its neighbor, giving a pleated or concertina effect.
 All the panels have the same width.